inanevin/Lina-Engine-Build-Launcher/README.md

 ## Installation

+-  You need to have JavaFX Runtime library installed on your computer & environment paths set for it.
+For more information visit [Java FX](https://openjfx.io/).
 - Navigate to Releases tab and download the latest release binary as .jar file.
 Run the program directly within .jar file or via shell.

 ## Usage